angelajburden/angelajburden.github.io/method/index.md

 5. With the cost function and gradient of cost function algorithm we can now take advantage of built-in optimisation routines in python.
 I have used the scipy.optimize.fmin_cg function.

-6. Now the neural network is set up we can test that the gradient are being computed correctly by running a small sample through our gradient computation routine and comparing the outcome with that from a simple finite difference routine.
+6. Now the neural network is set up we can test that the gradients are being computed correctly by running a small sample through our gradient computation routine and comparing the outcome with that from a simple finite difference routine.

 7. If that looks good the next step is computing the best regularisation parameter Lambda, and the number of nodes required in the hidden layers using the cross-validation data set.

-8. We chose the values of Lambda and the number of hidden layer nodes as those that give the lowest cost-function/highets accuracy on our cross-validation data set.
+8. We chose the values of Lambda and the number of hidden layer nodes as those that give the lowest cost-function/highest accuracy on our cross-validation data set.

-9. Now we can train the network using these values and see how well it performs on the test data set as a function of the number of iterations reuired by the optimisation function.
+9. Now we can train the network using these values and see how well it performs on the test data set as a function of the number of iterations required by the optimisation function.